essdot/batch-example/README.md

 # Batch

-This class batches jobs, then executes them using `requestAnimationFrame`.
+This class batches jobs to be executed together via `requestAnimationFrame`.
 (If `requestAnimationFrame` is not available, `setTimeout` will be used instead, with a 60fps timeout.)
 The jobs are queued, and executed in order.

 Optionally, the constructor can be passed a `sync` argument, representing a custom sync function to be used instead of `requestAnimationFrame`.

 ## Usage

-* **ctor([sync])**: This constructor optionally accepts a `sync` function, to be used in place of `requestAnimationFrame`. `sync` should accept a callback parameter, representing the job to be executed.
+* **ctor([sync])**: This constructor optionally accepts a `sync` function, to be used in place of `requestAnimationFrame`. `sync` should accept a callback parameter, representing the `run` function that executes all queued jobs.

 * **Batch.prototype.queue(fn)**: Enqueue a job. `fn` will be executed before the next animation frame.